tarwn/lessthandot-hugo/blogs/content/posts/2014-03-10-azure-web-sites-deployment-and-unit-testing.md

   </p>
 </div>

-During the setup of the test, CassiniDev's StartServer command receives an “Access Denied” exception.
+During the setup of the test, CassiniDev's StartServer command receives an "Access Denied" exception.

 This is the [/CloudPixiesTests][4] project in the solution, if you're curious.
 The Selenium + CassiniDev (ie, the magix pixies part of the repository name) runs fine locally.